Fx-Professional-Services/MoweryDocs/Mowery/IV. Products.md

 ---

-##  Automatic Price Rounding
+## Automatic Price Rounding and Manual Overrides

-The system simplifies pricing by rounding certain fields to the **nearest whole dollar**.
-Rounding affects only the displayed price—internal calculations continue using exact decimal values.
+The system simplifies displayed pricing by rounding certain fields to the **nearest whole dollar**.
+However, when you manually override a price, your exact entered value is preserved without rounding.

+---
-### 🎯 Price Fields Affected
+### 🎯 Price Fields Affected by Rounding

 |Field|Example|
 |---|---|